ERRA_logo_100pxERRA_full_name_50pxERRA_logo_100pxERRA_logo_100px

 • the role of regulators and familiarity with the theory and institutions of regulation

-• advantages and disadvantages of the various wholesale market design
+• advantages and disadvantages of the various wholesale market designs

 • principles of calculating prices and tariffs in the energy sector